 What It Has Going For It

-"new and very fast QtWebKit browser.
+QupZilla defines itself as a"new and very fast QtWebKit browser.
 It aims to be a lightweight web browser available through all major platforms.
 This project has been originally started only for educational purposes.
 But from its start, QupZilla has grown into a feature-rich browser.

 QupZilla has all standard functions you expect from a web browser.
 It includes bookmarks, history (both also in sidebar) and tabs.
 Above that, you can manage RSS feeds with an included RSS reader, block ads with a builtin AdBlock plugin, block Flash content with Click2Flash and edit the local CA Certificates database with an SSL Manager.